jpducatti/streamlit_covid/README.md

 # streamlit_covid
-Análise de COVID-19 com a ferramenta Stremlit
+Análise de COVID-19 com a ferramenta Streamlit